 REP. DOUG COLLINS: I heard the chairman just a moment ago say we’re in a constitutional crisis.
 The constitutional crisis is a committee that is asking from the attorney general things that they—he cannot give.
 The constitutional crisis is a committee asking to not only write the law, but enforce the law.

 AMY GOODMAN: We go right now to Ian Millhiser, the columnist for ThinkProgress.
-His recent piece is headlined, Trump’s claim that the Mueller report is protected by executive privilege is hot garbage.
-Ian, talk about the significance of the House Judiciary Committee vote and it going to the full House, holding Barr in contempt.
+His recent piece is headlined “Trump’s claim that the Mueller report is protected by executive privilege is hot garbage.”

-NERMEEN SHAIKH: Ian, could you explain exactly what it means to invoke executive privilege?
+NERMEEN SHAIKH: Well, Ian, could you explain exactly what it means to invoke executive privilege?
 You have said that there is no one single concept of executive privilege.

-AMY GOODMAN: So at the same time that you have the House Judiciary Committee to hold William Barr in contempt—that has to go to the full House—you have the Republican-led Senate Intelligence Committee, led by Senator Burr, subpoenaing, for the first time, Donald Trump, Jr. Can you explain what that is all about and the significance of this, the first time Donald Trump’s children have been subpoenaed?
+AMY GOODMAN: So, at the same time that you have the House Judiciary Committee to hold William Barr in contempt—that has to go to the full House—you have the Republican-led Senate Intelligence Committee, led by Senator Burr, subpoenaing, for the first time, Donald Trump Jr. Can you explain what that is all about and the significance of this, the first time Donald Trump’s children have been subpoenaed?

 IAN MILLHISER: Sure.
-So we know less about that than we know about some of the other things.
+So, we know less about that than we know about some of the other things.
 I think what we do know is that Donnie Trump had claimed that he was not very involved at all with plans to build a Trump Tower Moscow, plans that eventually fell apart.
 But there was apparently active discussions about building a Trump Tower in Moscow during the 2016 race.
-And of course, given Russia’s interest in electing Donald Trump, any connection to Russia is potentially very disturbing.
+And, of course, given Russia’s interest in electing Donald Trump, any connection to Russia is potentially very disturbing.

-NERMEEN SHAIKH: Back to the House vote and this question of executive privilege, how does the current situation compare to what happened when President Obama asserted executive privilege in 2012 to block the release of documents related to a secretive U.S. government gun-running sting operation called Fast and Furious?
+NERMEEN SHAIKH: Well, back to the House vote and this question of executive privilege, how does the current situation compare to what happened when President Obama asserted executive privilege in 2012 to block the release of documents related to a secretive U.S. government gun-running sting operation called Fast and Furious?
 The House voted at the time 255 to 67 to hold Attorney General Eric Holder in contempt of Congress.
 Four years later, a district court judge ruled against Obama’s assertion of executive privilege.
 Ian Millhiser, your account of this?
 Your response?

 So, you will be voting when this comes to the House floor, Congressmember Haaland.
-How will you vote and how significant is this?
+How will you vote, and how significant is this?
 Do you see this as a constitutional crisis?
 And do you see it leading to calls for impeachment?

 AMY GOODMAN: Deb Haaland, we’re going to break and then come back to our discussion and go further to talk with you about a number of issues.
 But on this issue of impeachment, if you’re talking about him being in contempt of Congress—Barr—if you’re talking about President Trump exerting executive privilege, are you headed in that direction?

-REP. DEB HAALAND: I’m going to wait and see.
+REP. DEB HAALAND: You know, I’m going to wait and see.
 I feel that we need to get the information that we need to get, right?
 I can’t say right off the bat that I want to vote to impeach.
 I want to wait and see all of the information that we deserve to get, and I will happily make my decision then.

 AMY GOODMAN: We’re going to break and then come back to our discussion with you, Democratic Congressmember Deb Haaland, about the massive Uber and Lyft strike that took place across the world as Uber is about to go public.
 This is Democracy Now!
 Deb Haaland, Democratic congresswoman from New Mexico’s 1st Congressional District, one of the first two Native American congresswomen ever elected.
 Stay with us.